Skip to main content

 alias

-This will be represented in which and type by the term alias and, when STDOUT is a TTY, which will follow the alias to print what command the alias points to.
+This will be represented in which and type by the term alias and, when stdout is a TTY, which will follow the alias to print what command the alias points to.

 function